Part-Time Firefighter/EMTs

 Experience: Experience as an EMT and Firefighter preferred.

 Interested persons should apply to Leland Township Fire and Rescue C/o Hiring Committee, P.O Box 578, Leland, MI, 49654 or you may send an email requesting an application to dbesson@lelandfire-rescue.com.
 We recruit all year long but, in the interest of efficiently streamlining our hiring process, we may only hire certain times of the year.
-If you feel we are a right fit for you and you are a right fit for us then we recommend you reach out to us immediately and inform the fire chief you are considering applying for employment!
-An application link is located below or they are available at either fire station.
+If you feel we are a right fit for you, and you are a right fit for us then we recommend you reach out to us immediately and inform the fire chief you are considering applying for employment!
+An application link is located below.

 Officers of employment are based on the condition of passing pre-employment physical, psychological, background, and medical evaluations.